 The causes of this disease can be broadly grouped into five categories:

 It has been established that SLE runs in families of those with the disease.
-The specific gene responsible has not been identified, but some genes have been associated with SLE.
+The specific gene responsible has not been identified, but some genes have been associated with lupus.
 These genes show polymorphism and have been closely linked.
-However, the role played, and the degree to which they contribute to the development of SLE is still unknown.
+However, the role played, and the degree to which they contribute to the development of the disease is still unknown.
 Genes in the Human leukocyte antigen (HLA) family have been associated with SLE since they form part of the immune system.

-Environmental factors that can lead to SLE include ultraviolet rays, use of certain medications, physical or emotional stress, viruses, and trauma.
+Environmental factors that can lead to systemic lupus erythematosus include ultraviolet rays, the use of certain medications, physical or emotional stress, viruses, and trauma.

 Sex and hormones